WrappedUsername/apexmite-jac/README.md

 Apexmite will be the name of the AI Agent, and if the user chooses to enable AI voice and avatar, Apexmite will read the hero section below:
 ```

 The Apexmite Content Federation will be an AI powered Jaseci Progressive Web App (desktop, and mobile app downloads, along with website).
+Apexmite AI will always be there to help you navigate the Apexmite App, as a fully interactive conversational AI, for those that are anon guests, skeptics, or free tier contributors.
+The anon users that choose to purchase a premium content membership, or content creators sharing their encounters that wish to purchase Apexmite's full creative capacity with a Pro AI Content Assistant subscription will get to use Apexmite AI Agents with greater creative abilities, or other enhanced capabilties whenever they are released.

-With the main growth driver being a 50/50 profit share, after business operating costs have been paid, to those that share their *true* stories of unexplained encounters, of ufos, bigfoot, werewolves, etc.
+With the main growth driver for Apexmite Content Federation being a 50/50 profit share, after business operating costs have been paid, to those that share their *true* stories of unexplained encounters, of ufos, bigfoot, werewolves, etc.

 If you share your stories with others (I do not mind if you do, please share with others), *but* they do not share the profits *they* make *from your story* this is your content, and I feel *you* should benefit too, from this encounter of the unexplained that *you* experienced.